dunan/MultiVariatePointProcess/README.md

 ## Prerequisites

-- PtPack can be built on OS X and Linux.
+- PtPack can be built on OS X, Linux, and Windows.
 - [gnuplot](http://www.gnuplot.info)

 ## Features